godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

+= 1.1.4, December 12, 2018 =
+* Fix: Resolve translatable placeholder issue in the Slider Settings panel.
+Props to @morganestes

 = 1.1.3, December 07, 2018 =
 * Fix: Resolve issue where block assets were not loading on the blogroll